AdamTripleI/lorapayload/readme.md

 'Temperature:>h:*0.1*1.8+32' would read that same temperature and convert it from _celcius_ to _fahrenheit_.

+You can also read ASCII strings with a non-standard format specifier 'S', followed by the total number of bytes.
+For example, 'S10' reads ten characters of ASCII text and trims any NULL characters from the resulting string.

 ### Curly Brackets (Bitmasks)

 Curly brackets/braces indicate a _bitmask_.
 In this case, the byte is assumed to contain alerts or similar status indicators in each bit of the byte.
 Enter the names of each different state/status as a comma-delimited list.

 For example, {Low Alarm,High Alarm,Sensor Error} would treat the first bit of the byte as a Low Alarm indicator, the second bit as a High Alarm and the third as a Sensor Error indicator.

+You can leave a blank space to ignore a specific bit (ie. {Low Alarm,,High Alarm} will use bits #1 and #3 but ignore the value of bit #2).

+### Bitmasks to Text

+As an alternative to bitmasks having one JSON property for each bit, you can instead translate many bits into a single text string.

+This uses the curly brace format from above, but the first item is an _exclaimation point_ followed by a _property name_.

+For example, {!Status,Low Alarm,High Alarm,Sensor Error,Low Battery} creates a property called **Status** that contains any combination of the values 'Low Alarm' (when bit #1 is 1), 'High Alarm' (when bit #2 is 1) etc. Multiple bits might be '1' at the same time and will be comma-delimited (ie. Status might be 'Sensor Error, Low Battery').

 ### Putting It Together